 We do not hate fishermen.
 (That would be hypocritical since Brian was a fisherman for most of his life as was at least one other of our volunteers.)
 Fishermen do not choose to snag and lose their line.
 In fact, they hate when it happens.
 It is simply an unavoidable part of fishing along a shoreline and as long as fishing is legal it will occur.
 This is true world-wide, not just in our lake.
 Fishermen tend to be nice people and most of them that we talk to about our activities are very supportive.

 We began when Janet Shelton and Brian Godfrey were walking along the shores of Lake Hodges in San Diego county and spotted a duck hanging from a fishing lure in its mouth.
 It was out over the water and we were unable to reach it.
 Using our cell phones we were unable to find anyone who would come and help it.
-We were finally able to flag down a fishing boat, but the panicking duck broke the line and flew off with the lure in its mouth.
+We were finally able to flag down a fishing boat and they tried to help, but the panicking duck broke the line and flew off with the lure in its mouth.
 It probably died.
-A few weeks later we found a Great egret with its left wing entangled in fishing line.
+A few weeks later we found a Great Egret with its left wing entangled in fishing line.
 The result was similar: the egret managed to pull loose in panic when I started wading out to him, scattering feathers and hopefully not damaging its wing structurally.

 Realizing that fishing line in the shrubs might be a problem elsewhere around the lake we rented a kayak and paddled off to take a look.
 We chose a random spot on the shoreline and were amazed to see that it was festooned with fishing line like a Halloween haunted house.
-We spent 45 minutes removing the line from just about 250′ of shore.
+We spent 45 minutes removing the line from just about 250′ of shoreline and probably left more than we were able to get without tools.
 This was clearly a very high risk to birds who perch in those shrubs and that was confirmed by employees of the city who work at the lake.
 Apparently entanglements, hookings, and deaths were pretty common.

 We bought a kayak and set out to remove all of the fishing line from the entire shoreline.
 That’s a big job as there are many miles of shoreline at Lake Hodges.
 We eventually asked for help on our local neighborhood forum.
 (Nextdoor.com) A number of people came out to help from the front seat of our tandem kayak and one of them joined as a regular volunteer.
 A second posting a year later produced a similar result.